 Applying to more than one HILS Program

-The Systems Biology Program is one of the programs in the Harvard Integrated Life Sciences, which facilitates collaboration and cross-disciplinary research.
+The Systems, Synthetic, and Quantitative Biology Program is one of the programs in the Harvard Integrated Life Sciences, which facilitates collaboration and cross-disciplinary research.
 HILS will accommodate the submission up to three applications to its member programs under a single $105.00 application fee (a reminder--this fee must be paid by credit card).
 You may request a fee waiver form by e-mailing the GSAS Office of Admissions at firstname.lastname@example.org or the Office of Diversity and Minority Affairs at email@example.com.
 All online candidates submitting multiple applications should follow the instructions on the online system.
 Each application must be unique, containing a separate Statement of Purpose for each program applied to as well as separate copies of transcripts, recommendations, and test scores.

 Please be sure to list faculty that interest you as part of the online application.
 Students are not required to contact any faculty in advance, but are welcome to.

 Interview and campus visit